 Interview the Breeder

 The most reputable Dachshund breeders will be super knowledgeable in Dachshund care.
+After all, it is their profession.
 Make sure to come up with a list of questions to ask!

 3. Dachshund Coat, Color and Gender Affect Prices

 Believe it or not, color and coat of a Dachshund will influence price.
-This is a little bit in the gray area.
-Most people think that reputable breeders don’t charge premiums based on physical characteristics.
+This is a little bit in the gray area but still a common practice.
+Most people think that reputable breeders don’t charge premiums based on the puppy’s physical traits.

 Unfortunately, almost all breeders do.
-This is supply and demand.
-The Dachshund colors that are more popular or more rare can command a nice premium in price.
+This is yet another example of supply and demand.
+The colors that are more popular or more rare can command a nice premium in price.

 With that said, Dachshunds usually have green or light brown to amber eyes.
-However, they can sometimes produce blue eyes.
+However, they can inherit a set of blue eyes.
 But according to Pet Insurance, blue-eyed Dachshunds are “undesirable” with kennel associations such as the AKC.

 And according to Cuteness, female puppies are slightly more expensive than male puppies.
-This applies to almost all dog breeds and not just Dachshunds.
+This fact will apply to almost all dog breeds and not just Dachshunds.

 4. Pedigree of the Dachshund